 However, even if you are experienced in financial services, you should not be complacent or underestimate the amount of preparation time and effort that need to be applied to pass the Regulatory Exams.

-The Preparation Guides are invaluable as they state the content of the examinations, in that they seek to explain what the examination questions will be testing.
-All examination questions are based upon the material as set out and in addition the Preparation Guides draw up exactly where you can discover the relevant information in the legislation.
+The Preparation Guides are indispensable as they specify the content of the exams, because they seek to explain what the examination questions will be testing.
+All examination questions are based upon the content as set out and in addition the Preparation Guides map out exactly where you can find the appropriate info in the legislation.

 Tackle the book thoroughly, chapter by chapter and make detailed notes as you go.

-Every question in the question bank for all the regulatory examinations is based on the “qualifying criteria” (or the knowledge column) as discussed.
-The questions must be linked to these knowledge criteria otherwise it may not be included in the examination as an examination question.
+Every question in the question bank for all the regulatory examinations is based upon the “qualifying criteria” (or the knowledge column) as described.
+The questions must be linked to these knowledge requirements otherwise it may not be included in the examination as an examination question.

-One can not expect to be evaluated on legislation without having checked out the legislation.
-By reading the legislation you will get utilized to the definitions, terminology and the manner in which the legislation is prepared.
-Checking out the legislation will help you to translate the questions correctly.
+It is very important to check out the real legislation.
+One can not anticipate to be evaluated on legislation without having actually read the legislation.
+By reading the legislation you will get utilized to the meanings, terms and the manner in which the legislation is drafted.
+Please be recommended that the very same terminology and method is utilized in the examination questions.
+The questions must be technically right in that the proper legislative terms need to be used at all times.
+Reading the legislation will help you to interpret the questions properly.

 Board Notice 194 of 2017 (the “Fit and Proper” Board Notice) came into effect on 1 April 2018 and impacted the RE 1 and RE 5 regulatory exams.